Game Theory Meets MPC: Advances in Multi-Agent Control

 Coffee Break

-10:45-11:30Prof.
-Alberto BemporadLearning-based methods for model predictive control and competitive multi-agent decision-making
+10:30-11:20Prof.
+Alberto BemporadLearning-based methods for competitive multi-agent decision-making and game-theoretic model predictive control

 Lunch Break